lanmarc77/playaway/README.md

 - The Playaway graphics model switches off after 8hrs of continuous playback independent of the battery level
 - The Playaway 7 segment model switches off after 6hrs of continuous playback independent of the battery level
 - The PCB solder spot marked as PWR (top right) is actually a connection to pin 70/PSWITCH of the STMP3770.
 If pulled high to 5V with a resistor it boots into USB recovery mode and reports as such a device via USB.
 It might be possible to read/reflash the firmware via this interface.
-- possible (currently untested) compatible audio jacks for refurbishing: https://de.rs-online.com/web/p/klinken-steckerbuchsen/2596685, https://datasheet.lcsc.com/lcsc/2009061705_Korean-Hroparts-Elec-PJ-320B-3A_C707224.pdf
+- compatible tested audio jack for refurbishing the 7 segment model: CUI SJ-3523-SMT-TR (https://de.rs-online.com/web/p/klinken-steckerbuchsen/2596685, https://www.digikey.de/de/products/detail/cui-devices/SJ-3523-SMT-TR/281297)
+- reading some FAQs from libraries it seems there is a shuffle play mode

 # Model overview
 As described there are different models.
 It is currently unclear how many hardware/software versions exists.
 At least the models with a 7 segments display exists and those with the graphics display.
 Some graphics models greet you with either "NOW YOU SEE ME" or "BUILT FOR LISTENING" ([here](pics/playaway_differentDisplay2.jpg)).
-The following table gives an overview of the models researched already and their characteristics.
+The following table shows the models researched already and their characteristics.

 Legend: